oDinZu/SharpeTronics.com/collections/_posts/2022-06-21-compiling-fresh-xmpp-ejabberd-server-binaries.md

 ./bin/ejabberdctl status
 ```

-### NOW, the hard part... configuration of your fresh ejabberd binaries.
+> NOW, the hard part... configuration of your fresh ejabberd binaries.

-As you have noticed, ejabberdctl status failed to start.
+As you may have noticed, **ejabberdctl** status failed to start.
 This is because we now have to configure the server.

-### PART II - TBA
+##$# PART II - TBA

 ### References: